 Pilate remains a mystery in the first chapter.
 Macon doesn’t like Pilate, but since Morrison presents Macon as clearly flawed, we as readers are not sure how to feel about her.
 The argument at the cave is a mystery that the novel will slowly unravel.
 Meanwhile, Pilate here is also established as less conventional than other female characters, as she engages in typically male work and is also the head of her own family of women.

 Macon arrives at his office, and meets several of his tenants: he is a landlord.
 A woman named Mrs. Bains tells Macon that she can’t pay rent because she has grandchildren to take care of, but Macon insists that she pay by Saturday.
 Bains leaves the office and tells her grandchildren that “a nigger in business is a terrible thing to see.”

-The black townspeople may be the victims of white oppression and racism, but they also victimize each other.
-Morrison’s novel isn’t a simplistic study of black versus white; it’s a nuanced look at the clash between women and men, the rich and the poor, as well as whites and blacks.
+The Black townspeople may be the victims of white oppression and racism, but they also victimize each other.
+Morrison’s novel isn’t a simplistic study of Black versus white; it’s a nuanced look at the clash between women and men, the rich and the poor, as well as white people and Black people.

 Macon thinks of the first time he met Ruth’s father, Doctor Foster.
 He was less successful as a landlord at the time, but successful enough to meet the Doctor in his office and propose marriage to Ruth.
 Doctor Foster tells Macon that he dislikes his name, but will allow Ruth to make her own decision.
 In private, he is glad that someone is marrying Ruth.
 Since her mother’s death, Ruth has taken care of Doctor Foster, and Doctor Foster has felt “discomfort” when he kisses Ruth goodnight, perhaps because she looks like his dead wife, her mother.